Interstate 95 in Maine: Service plazas and rest areas

 North of Augusta, there are two additional pairs of rest areas before I-95's northern terminus in Houlton.
 Separate facilities are located on each direction of I-95 in Hampden, just south of Bangor; and in Medway, about halfway between Bangor and Houlton.
 There are 24-hour restrooms at all four locations, while the Hampden facilities each feature a state-operated Maine information center available during daytime hours.
-A final rest area, which also contained a state-operated Maine information center, was located in Houlton, and was accessible from both directions of I-95 by taking exit 302.
-The rest area has since been decommissioned and demolished as of mid-2022.
+A final rest area, which also contains a state-operated Maine information center, is located in Houlton, and is accessible from both directions of I-95 by taking exit 302.
+The original rest area building has since been decommissioned and demolished as of mid-2022, but the information center relocated to the Marden’s shopping plaza at 114 North Street, just south of exit 302.